-FIRE ALARMS AND FALSE FIRE ALARMS.
-If a fire alarm is sounded due to actions and/or student's negligence and the student can be identified, then that student will be billed \$250.00 for the fire alarm and possibly referred to the Dean of Students Office, plus the student will be billed for any damage the fire caused to university property.
+FALSE FIRE ALARMS.

+If a fire alarm is activated due to actions and/or student's negligence and the student can be identified, then that student will be billed \$250.00 for the fire alarm and possibly referred to the Dean of Students' Office.